Caring For Your Hardwood Floors

 To keep your oil or hard wax oil finished hardwood floors looking like new, it’s important to protect and maintain your investment.
 Always make sure to use proper tools to clean your floor and the proper chemicals as you can unintentionally damage your floors using the wrong materials.

 Remember that this article is meant to be guidelines to cleaning your floor but we recommend you seek advice on maintenance as each floor is uniquely finished.
 The guidelines listed below are intended for WOCA and Osmo finished wood floors provided by WoodCo.
 At any time if you have any questions, feel free to give us a call and we are happy to help!

-When you notice your floors are a little more dusty than usual, take a broom or a microfiber cloth and clean up any loose dirt or dust.
+When you notice your floors are a little more dusty than usual, take a dust mop or a cloth and clean up any loose dirt or dust.
 This does not have to be done every day but it keeps your floors looking like new!
 Depending on the color of your floors, you may need to sweep or dust more frequently.
 Darker woods require a bit more care as dust shows up more than it would on lighter colored floors. **Microfiber cloths and mops are not recommended as microfiber is mildly abrasive and will gradually wear down an oil finish.
 We recommend mopping with a quality cotton yarn twist mop instead.**

 Keeping up with your floor’s maintenance will make cleaning easier in the long run.
 You can do this by scheduling one day of the week to vacuum or mop your floors.
 Remember that when mopping your floors to minimize the amount of water you use, as water and wood don’t mix.
 For hardwax oil and oil finished floors, we recommend using WOCA or Osmo Natural Soap (depending on your floor’s finish) with use of a damp mop to properly clean your floors.